BenKohn2004/Saber_Box/README.md

 7. The model does not take into account blade contact so all actions will be viewed without regard to beats, parries or lines.
 8. Both fencer torsos must be visible at the start of the clip.
 9. Clips that fail to run will not stop the Google Colab notebook from running but also will not generate a Tracked video file.

-A video showing how to setup and use the Box can be found at: https://youtu.be/vGtuFIMhBZw

 Principles of Operation